Pre arrival information for master's students

 - insurance certificate for private health insurance (if applicable)

-If you you are staying in Sweden for 10 months or less, we would recommend you to use a credit card that is internationally accepted (e.g. Visa, Mastercard).
+If you are staying in Sweden for 10 months or less, we would recommend you to use a debit card or credit card that is internationally accepted (e.g. Visa, Mastercard).

 For opening a bank account in Sweden you may need a Swedish personal ID-number (personnummer), and you will need to bring a letter of acceptance from the University of Skövde, passport, and a registration certificate.
 You can require a registration certificate at the University of Skövde Student Affairs Office after your registration which will be done after your first programme meeting.